<

 Superflex formats are growing in popularity each year, not only because this format creates more scoring and a greater range in week-to-week results, but because anything goes on draft day.
 Most of us acknowledge draft day is the one we look forward to each year because we welcome the players we will aggressively root for over the next few months, but draft day can also be a bit predictable in standard play.
 This is not so in superflex formats.

 For example, quarterbacks seldom are picked in the first round of standard leagues, and for good reason.
 You only need one, there is ample depth, and if you miss out on the top running backs and wide receivers, you may find yourself chasing a decent flex option all season long.
-In superflex, running back, which is often a problematic crapshoot to begin with, becomes less important.
+In superflex, running back, which is often a problematic crapshoot to begin with outside of the elite options, becomes less important.
 Fill the active slots, get a little depth.
 Productive quarterbacks do not go undrafted in superflex.
 They go into active lineups.

 Do your homework on quarterbacks ... you'll need them